Are You Making Any of These 5 Common Work-from-Home Mistakes?

 That's right: stop multitasking.
 When you focus on completing one project at a time, then check your emails or return phone calls, you’ll be amazed how much more you get done in a fraction of the time.

 Another way to improve your efficiency is to work when you're most productive.
 Are you a morning person?
 Try getting up an hour earlier to tackle your top priority.
 You could be finished with your most important task before the rest of the household wakes up.
 If you work best in the late hours of the night, save important work for after you put the kids to bed.

 Mistake #3: Using the Kitchen Table as Your Desk

 The kitchen table is usually the center of chaos: kids trying to get ready for school (and spilling milk on your invoices), pets begging at your heels, and so on.
 Needless to say, the kitchen is not the place to set up your desk.

 Set up a real desk, preferably in a room you can dedicate as your personal office.
 It's much easier to stay organized when everything is in one place.
-And you’ll be able to shut the door.
-For a fun way to keep all your important documents in order, check out our article on Office Organization Using Binder Labels or browse our other organizing solutions.
+And you'll be able to shut the door.
+For a fun way to keep all your important documents in order, check out our free professional binder label template or browse our other organizing solutions.

 Mistake #4: Neglecting Business Taxes and Deductions

 Speaking of home office, are you taking advantage of the home office deduction on your tax return?
 As a self-employed individual, you get to deduct mileage, meals, phone, and other expenses directly related to your business.
-Save those receipts.
-Our article on Organizing Business Receipts will help you keep everything well-organized for tax time.
+Save those receipts and keep everything well-organized for tax time.